sameer05515/job-comeback/src/02-interview-schedules.md

 - [As a reactjs developer having 8+ years of experience, What are technical challenges you have observed and how you have handled them?](./reactjs/reactjs--technical-challenges-you-have-observed-and-how-you-have-handled-them.md)
 - [Can we save a pdf, xmlfile data in mongodb](./mongodb/01.md)
 - [Spring boot me multithreading kaise use karenge?]

+---
+---

+# 05 Aug 2025
+# Virtual Labs

+- What is difference between @Component, @Service, @Controller
+- Why we use Fiegn client
+- What are different ways for Inter-Service communication in microservices
+- What is difference between HashMap and ConcurrentHashMap
+- What is use of useEffect hook?
+- Write a query to return all customer count having duplicate email and phone values
+- Optimizing SQL

+**Few suggestions**
+- do lots of mock interviews
+- do lots of coding excercises
+- move towards java + Python

+---
+---